color, shape & second chances.

 It begins with a portrait shot on film and developed onto watercolor paper brushed with light-sensitive emulsion.
 Afterward, the image is digitally dissected, layered, and brought to life as a moving portrait—blurring the line between analog and digital.

-Blending tangible, vintage objects into digital pixels to breathe motion into the stillness.
+Blending tangible, vintage objects into digital creations that breathe motion back into the stillness.

-I collect both tangible and intangible things—from discarded ephemera to fleeting moments caught on video.
-The Texas State Fair is a sensory goldmine: neon lights, bold textures, overheard conversations, and the full spectrum of scents—sweet, smoky, and occasionally questionable.
+The State Fair of Texas is a sensory goldmine: neon lights, bold textures, overheard conversations, and the full spectrum of scents.
 These passing cameos become part of my visual archive.
-I capture them in video snippets and rework them into layered, collage-style pieces that feel like memory fragments—colorful, chaotic, and unmistakably human
+I capture them in video snippets and rework them into layered, collage-style pieces that feel like memory fragments—colorful, chaotic, and unmistakably human.